billdeitrick/pypco/docs/source/gettingstarted.md

 print(person)
 ```

 If you can run the above example and see output for one of the people in your PCO account, you have successfully connected to the API.
-Continue to the [API Tour](apitour.md) to learn more, or learn about OAuth Authentication below.
+Continue to the [API Tour](apitour) to learn more, or learn about OAuth Authentication below.

 ### OAuth Authentication

 OAuth is the more complex method for authenticating against PCO, but is what you'll want to use if you're building an app that accesses third-party data.

 Before diving in, it's helpful to have an understanding of OAuth basics, both in general and as they apply to the PCO API specifically.
-You can learn more than you'll probably ever want to know about OAuth over at [oauth.net](<https://oauth.net/2/), and you'll also want to familiarize yourself with [PCO's Authentication docs](<https://developer.planning.center/docs/#/introduction/authentication>).
+You'll want to familiarize yourself with [PCO's Authentication docs](https://developer.planning.center/docs/#/introduction/authentication), and if you're looking to learn more about OAuth in particular you can learn everything you need to know over at [oauth.net](https://oauth.net/2/).

 To get started, you'll need to register your OAuth app with PCO.
 To do this, sign  into your account at [api.planningcenteronline.com](https://api.planningcenteronline.com/).
-Click **Applications** in the toolbar and then click **New Application** in under the My Developer Tokens (OAuth) heading.
+Click **Applications** in the toolbar and then click **New Application** under the My Developer Tokens (OAuth) heading.
 Fill out the required information and click **Submit**, and you'll see your generated client id and secret.

 Now, you're ready to connect to the PCO API.
 The example below demonstrates authentication with OAuth.
 Note that you'll have significantly more work to do than with PAT; you'll need to use a browser to display PCO's authentication page with the appropriate parameters and have a redirect page which will be able to hand you the returned code parameter (which you'll use to get your access and refresh tokens).
 While most of the heavy lifting is up to you, pypco does provide a few convenience functions to help with the process as demonstrated in the example below.